yeokm1/docs-to-pdf-converter/README.md

 <b>Why?</b><br>
 I wanted a simple program that can convert Microsoft Office documents to PDF but without dependencies like LibreOffice or expensive proprietary solutions.
-Along the way, I decided to add ODT support as well since I encountered the code too.
-Seeing as how code and libraries to convert each individual format is scattered around the web, I decided to combine all those solutions into one single program.<br>
+Seeing as how code and libraries to convert each individual format is scattered around the web, I decided to combine all those solutions into one single program.
+Along the way, I decided to add ODT support as well since I encountered the code too. <br>

 <b>Usage:</b>